yapishu/WebhookEmailer/README.md

 - GIFT_AUTH -- Password used to send gift planets
 ```

-Note that I've had issues with Litestream behaving badly on S3 providers other than DigitalOcean.
+Note that I've had [issues](https://github.com/benbjohnson/litestream/issues/435) with Litestream behaving badly on S3 providers other than [DigitalOcean](https://m.do.co/c/4da920651e1a) (referral).

 The container will use the `./data` directory to store the DB.
 Copy the template DB into this directory and name it `db.sq3`.

+After your variables are set, simply run `docker-compose up -d`.

-When script runs, it will look for a CSV named `planets.csv` and import it into a DB, then mark it as imported.
+When app runs, it will look for a CSV named `./data/planets.csv` and import it into a DB, then mark it as imported.
 It will not re-import a CSV if it has 'IMPORTED_DATA' appended to it.

 You can easily query the sales stats of the DB by GETing the `/` route (root path).